 If you’re anything like I was and fairly clueless as you start out with your homemaking, I’d love to help you.
 You can search for housekeeping basics here on No Place Like Home (just click on the Housekeeping link at the top of the page).

 Or, if you’re more of a learner who needs to see and hear actual demonstrations, I’ve recorded a course– A Simple Guide to Housekeeping – for My Homemaking Mentor.
 Step-by-step, I demonstrate exactly how I clean my home.

-The registration for My Homemaking Mentor is only offered a couple times a year; it’s currently open, but will close on April 3, and it won’t open again until the fall.
+The registration for My Homemaking Mentor is only offered a couple times a year; it will open again in the fall.
 For details, click HERE.

 I’d love to be your homemaking mentor.
 Whether it’s through my housekeeping posts or by my video teaching, I’d love to help you figure out how to care for your home.
 While we may not get to share everyday life together, I’d still be honored to teach you what I’ve learned.